rijn/Aincrad/README.md

->                      # greater, if false will push a 0 into vstack ==                     # equal, if false will push a 0 into vstack lwc / upc              # lower and upper case
+>                      # greater, if false will push a 0 into vstack ==                     # equal, if false will push a 0 into vstack lwc / upc              # lower and upper case split                  # split(delim, target) split the string parse                  # split the commands and push into command stack (astack)

 if (else, then)        # if
 begin (end)            # loop